Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Introduction

-In the present paper we consider this classical problem summation of fields of images once again for a very simple geometry, namely, a relativistic bunch moving between infinitely wide parallel perfectly conducting plates.
+In the present paper we consider this classical problem summation of fields of images once again for a very simple geometry, namely, an ultra-relativistic bunch moving between infinitely wide parallel perfectly conducting plates.
 The problem is far from being purely academic.
-In applications, in particular, in the study of the electron cloud effect intensified by electron field emission in the flat collimator \cite{Levchenko:2006tm} and the dynamics of photoelectrons in the beam transport system \cite{Cimino:2004cv}, it is important to know the distribution of electromagnetic fields not only in the vicinity of the bunch, but in the whole collimator gap.
-We have not found publications with attempts to sum up the series (\ref{s4-1}) (see Sec.
-4) in an approximation beyond the linear one.
-In Sec.
-4 and 5 we present exact solutions of the problem for electric and magnetic image fields.
-The preliminary results were presented in \cite{Levchenko:2010pri}.
+In applications, in particular, in the study of dynamics of photoelectrons in the beam transport system \cite{Cimino:2004cv} and the electron cloud effect intensified by electron field emission in the flat collimator \cite{Levchenko:2006tm}, it is important to know the distribution of electromagnetic fields not only in the vicinity of the bunch, but in the whole collimator gap.
+We have not found publications with attempts to sum up the series (\ref{s4-1}) (see Sect. \ref{imch}) in an approximation beyond the linear one.
+In Sects. \ref{imch} and \ref{imcu} we present exact 1D solutions of the problem for electric and magnetic image fields.
+The preliminary results were presented in Ref. \cite{Levchenko:2010pri}.
+1D solutions are canonically used in the calculation of tune shifts\footnote{Exact 2D solutions by the method of images and other applications will be presented elsewhere.}.

-Before we solve the problem formulated above, in Sec.
+Before we solve the problem formulated above, in Sect.
 2 we first derive expressions for the external electric and magnetic fields generated by a cylindrical and an elliptical bunch of charged particles.
 The task is specified as follows.